Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

 Consider your goal and make a strategic choice.
 It doesn’t have to be a celebrity or even an influencer.
 You could encourage an employee to take over for example.
 If you make the right choice and promote the takeover well, you should see great results over the holiday season.

-But before you start plastering hashtags all over your Instagram captions and Twitter feeds, think about how you can provide value to your customers.
-A great way to do this is to offer free personalised thanksgiving-related advice or tips.
+But before you start plastering hashtags all over your social media pages, think about how you can provide value to your customers.
+A great way to do this is to offer free services like personalized thanksgiving-related advice or tips.